ilia-kravtsov/git-practice/README.md

 git add . # to add all the current folder
 ```

-green color of the file - the file is new or git know everything about all the changes in the file
+green color of the file - the file is new or git know everything about all the changes in the file <br>
 red color of the file - git doesn't know about the file or the file has been modified

 ```